aseprite/api/api/app.md

 }
 ```

-Simulates an user stroke in the canvas using the given tool.
+Simulates a user stroke on the canvas using the given tool.

 * `tool`: The tool to use.
 Can either be a [Tool](tool.md#tool) object or a string tool ID (`rectangular_marquee`,
   `elliptical_marquee`, `lasso`, `polygonal_lasso`, `magic_wand`,